Authorization

 session:create | Create online checkout sessions and hosted payment forms | POST /api/v1/checkout/sessions, POST /api/v1/hosted/* on online-txn |

-merchant:activate | Activate payment processors for merchants | POST /api/v1/merchants/{id}/activate-transit on management |
+merchant:activate | Activate payment processors for locations | POST /api/v1/locations/{id}/activate-transit on management |

 provision:request | Request and manage merchant onboarding jobs | /api/v1/provisioning/jobs/* on merchant-onboarding |